SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Even if you're clueless and just debate over and over, there are still things to be learned, public speaking to be improved, and fun to be had, which meets the 3 goals of the club.
 4. Tournaments _do_ provide a lot of the benefits which cross mocks try to provide but fail to.
 5. To be fair, speakers in cross mocks are usually more skilled than debaters at PES, so judging a high-quality cross mock or speaking in one (if you miraculously find an adj) can be beneficial to see how experts do it.
 - This can still be gained by watching WUDC videos online, but to be fair there's more procrastination to watch a WUDC video than a "spar at 9pm today".
 (Side note, a great way to learn debate is by doing speeches and then seeing what the people in the round spoke.
 These directly give you access to great speakers instead of being limited to the weak speakers at PES LOL.
-Here is a document with a bunch of recorded rou)
+[Here](https://docs.google.com/document/d/1YhK_1sxcSrt2CZhD_U4Y4FLEPGus7yu2td7NFLd5ze4/edit?tab=t.0) is a document with a bunch of recorded rounds of Majors.)

 ---